iamsjunaid/Math-magicians/README.md

 # 📖 Math-Magicians <a name="about-project"></a>

-**Math magicians** is an online calculator app.
-It contains three navigations items.
+**Math magicians** Math magicians is an online calculator app.
+It has a beautiful UI and it consist of three navigation items.
+The homepage shows what the app can do, the quote page shows a unique quote on every time you refresh the browser.
+The last page consist of a calculator that can perform mathematical operations.
 <ul>
 <li>Home</li>
 <li>Calculator</li>